DocBohn/CowPi_documentation/docs/source/microcontroller.rst

 The CowPi_stdio library configures the |i2c| hardware to transmit at 100kbps.
 In this section we focus on the needs of the application programmer and shall describe only the control and data bits.
-If you need information about the setting the bit rate, or configuring the peripheral address and address mask, see Section 21.9 of the |microcontrollerReference| for the bit descriptions, and Chapter 21 generally for the bits' uses.
+If you need information about the setting the bit rate, or configuring the peripheral address and address mask, see Section 21.9 of the |microcontrollerReference|_ for the bit descriptions, and Chapter 21 generally for the bits' uses.

 Data Bits
 ^^^^^^^^^

 The eight data bits are straight-forward.
-When in controller transmitter or peripheral transmitter mode, place the byte that needs to be transmitted into the TWI Data Register (or the ``data`` field of a :struct:`cowpi_i2c_t` variable);
+When in controller transmitter mode, place the byte that needs to be transmitted into the TWI Data Register (or the ``data`` field of a :struct:`cowpi_i2c_t` variable);
 there is generally no need to use the distinct bits.
-Similarly, when in controller receiver or peripheral receiver mode, the last byte sent by the transmitter can be found in the TWI Data Register.
+Similarly, when in controller receiver mode, the last byte sent by the transmitter can be found in the TWI Data Register.

 Control Bits
 ^^^^^^^^^^^^